Volentix/verto/docs/architecture/installer.md

 ## Features

-The downloader will require the following features in order fullfill the usecase.
+The downloader will require the following features in order to fulfill the use case.

 ### Launch

 This is the Icon the user clicks on for their operating system, however, the launch, at least logically, can be considered as another application outside of Verto.
 In practice, this launcher may be a plugin from Quasar rather than something Volentix and Verto manage.
-In essense, others will require this functionality for their applications as well.
+In essence, others will require this functionality for their applications as well.

 In short, the launcher will: